Last updated: 1 month ago

 ● Home of the Steve Jobs Theater

-Apple calls Cupertino, California home, and has been located at 1 Infinite Loop since 1993.
-In 2017 Apple finished construction and officially moved its employees into the massive "spaceship" campus, called The Ring, located at One Apple Park Way.
+Apple calls Cupertino, California home, and its main headquarters had been located at 1 Infinite Loop since 1993.
+In 2017, the company finished construction and officially moved its employees into the massive "spaceship" campus, called The Ring, located at One Apple Park Way.

 The new campus is surrounded by grass and trees, has an orchard in the center of the ring, and contains energy and design innovations throughout.
 Apple Park is the beacon of creativity and unity meant to drive Apple into the future.